map-soriano/map-soriano/README.md

 ## 👨‍💻 About Me
 - 🔥 Would go through **ANYTHING** and **EVERYTHING** for the stage
-- 👨🏾‍💻 Associate Backend Developer at Toro Cloud
+- 👨🏾‍💻 Associate Fullstack Developer at Toro Cloud
 - 👨‍🎓 Graduated with a `Bachelor of Science in Computer Science` degree

 <!-- - 🔍 Open to Work -->